 How it Performs

 With the corded power you can feel free to use the boost button, knowing that you will not run short of charge.
-The cord also allows the Shark to have a set of LEDs on the front, which are surprisingly useful for cleaning under sofas, beds and other dark spots.
+The cord also allows the Shark to have a set of LEDs on the front, which is surprisingly useful for cleaning under sofas, beds, and other dark spots.

 When it gets full, emptying it is very easy, you simply squeeze the levers and the cylinder pops out.
 This is much better than the old model which required you taking the entire vacuum over to the bin.
 The filters are also easily accessible and easy to clean - recommended monthly by Shark.

-Vax TBT3V1B2 Blade Vacuum Review – Best Cordless
+Vax TBT3V1B2 Blade Vacuum Review - Editors Choice Best Cordless Vacuum Cleaner For Dog Hair

 There is a more powerful version of this vacuum with a 32V motor, but we didn't see enough of a reason to fork out the extra for this extra suction power, but if you have a particularly hairy dog, it is an option.